mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 ### Avoid creating more ToJSON methods

 We should avoid creating ToJSON methods for model structs.
-And just use json.Marshal at the call site.
-This has 2 main benefits:
+And just use `json.Marshal` at the call site.
+This has two main benefits:
 - We’ve had to fix multiple bugs due to suppressing the JSON error which happens with ToJSON methods.
 - A lot of times, we pass the output to something (like a network call) which accepts a byte slice, leading to a double conversion from byte-slice to string to a byte-slice again.

 ### [Initialisms](https://github.com/golang/go/wiki/CodeReviewComments#initialisms) (exempt from model)

 We prefer to use userID rather than userId.
 Same for abbreviations; HTTP is preferred over Http or http.
 This will be enforced with the linter soon.

 ### [Interfaces](https://github.com/golang/go/wiki/CodeReviewComments#interfaces)